PollenJain/LSTM_Tensorflow/README.md

 And this is exactly where LSTM does its magic.
 LSTMs can remember long-term dependencies.<br>

-**NOTE :** remembering short/long term dependencies is synonymous with remembering information for short/long periods of time.<br>
+**NOTE :** Remembering short/long term dependencies is synonymous with remembering information for short/long periods of time.<br>

 **How does RNN remember sequence information?** <br>
 All RNNs have feedback loops in the recurrent layer.
 This lets them maintain information in 'memory' over time.